owenvickery/cg2at/database/README.md

 Whilst the modified protein and non protein fragments retain their hydrogens.
 This is due to problematic adding of every residue to the hydrogen database.

+For ring like structures, I have implemented a grouping system.

+In this particular case, the fragments SC2 and SC3 are treated as a rigid body in the fitting and rotation steps.

+This default grouping can be switched off using the flag:

+- -mod

+The grouping is especially useful for converting sugar groups in which the hydrogen geometry should be retained as much as possible.

 An example of a normal amino acid fragment files:

 <pre>